cscart/docs/user_guide/look_and_feel/logos_banners_images/viewing_images.rst

 .. note ::

-    Detailed pictures are displayed in the viewing larger image window, created thumbnails are displayed on the product details page.
-If you add additional images for the product, additional small thumbnails are created and displayed under the main image on the product details page.
+    Detailed pictures are displayed in the viewing larger image window, created thumbnails are displayed on the product detail page.
+If you add additional images for the product, additional small thumbnails are created and displayed under the main image on the product detail page.